French

 It is possible to enrol in more than one program in the Department of French.
 In such cases, students are allowed to double-count a maximum of 1.0 credit towards their French programs.
 All programs include FSL courses to help students improve their French writing and speaking skills in a variety of contexts.

-The major program in French Language Learning focuses on allowing students to receive the highest possible level of French proficiency, as well as readiness to function in professional environments requiring the use of French, as well as the ability to discuss the linguistic structures of French with accuracy and precision.
-This program has the most significant FSL component of all Department programs and also includes a variety of courses related specifically to language-learning and teaching strategies, contemporary French and Francophone culture, and linguistic theory focused on second language acquisition and bilingualism.
+The major program in French Language Learning focuses on allowing students to achieve the highest possible level of French proficiency, as well as readiness to function in professional environments requiring the use of French, including the ability to discuss the linguistic structures of French with accuracy and precision.
+This program has the most significant FSL component of all Department programs and also includes a variety of courses related specifically to language-learning and teaching strategies, French and Francophone culture, and linguistic theory as related to second language acquisition and bilingualism.

-The specialist and major programs in French Language and French Linguistics include FRE and JFL courses that introduce students to the analysis of contemporary French and its historical development, including formal linguistic theory, bilingualism, second language acquisition, computational methods and language contact.
+The specialist and major programs in French Language and French Linguistics include FRE and JFL courses that introduce students to the analysis of contemporary French and its sociohistorical development, including formal linguistic theory, quantitative and computational methods and sociolinguistics.

-The specialist and major programs in French Language and French Literature include FRE courses that introduce students to concepts, methodologies, and critical tools explore disciplinary and interdisciplinary perspectives on French and Francophone literature and literary thought.
+The specialist and major programs in French Language and French Literature include FRE courses that introduce students to concepts, methodologies, and critical tools explore disciplinary and interdisciplinary perspectives on the analysis of French and Francophone literature and culture.

 The Minor in French Studies allows students flexibility to choose from a variety of topic courses conducted in French, based on their interests.
 Students can either concentrate in French Literature or French Linguistics, or take a combination of courses in both areas.
 Students often choose this program as a starting point if they are unsure of which Major program to pursue before deciding to focus on French Literature, French Linguistics or French Language Learning by switching to a Major program.